vitormoschetta/ViThor.Auth/README.md

 }
 ```

 Next, you need to create a class that implements the IUserService interface.
+You can get a sample implementation in `Samples/Vithor.Auth.Sample/Serives/UserService.cs`.

-Add to dependency injection from the `Program.cs` class:
+Add the class that implements the IUserService to the `Program.cs` dependency injection service:

 ```csharp
 builder.Services.AddScoped<IUserService<User>, UserService>();